-- 1. Fill out an application for admission. - Provide the Admissions Office with a copy of their high school transcript if entering directly (within one year) from high school. - 3.
+- 1. Fill out an application for admission. - 2.
+Provide the Admissions Office with proof of high school graduation or G.E.D. if applying directly from high school or within one year of graduation.
+Proof can be in the form of a transcript, a letter from the school, a diploma or other documentation showing proof. - 3.
 Take the Placement Test. - Forward official copies of transcripts directly to LBCC's Admissions Office, if wanting to receive credit for college work at another institution.